AVPHV2026

 Partnerships

-• A Health Valley partnership shall be linked to a legal entity or a natural person and shall not be transferable.
+- The Health Valley partnership is linked to a legal entity or a natural person and is not transferable.

-• A Partner may be mentioned on the Health Valley website along with their business logo and profile, including a link to their business website.
-A Partner shall be required to supply such data to Health Valley.
-Health Valley reserves the right to stipulate additional requirements in respect of the nature of the information which a Partner wishes to have published on the Health Valley website.
+- Partners will be listed on the Health Valley website with their company logo and company profile, including a link to their company website and email address.
+This information must be provided to Health Valley by the Partner.
+Health Valley reserves the right to impose additional requirements on the content of the information that the Partner wishes to place on the Health Valley website.

-• Personal data may be processed when Health Valley work is carried out.
-The processing of personal data shall be governed by Health Valley’s Privacy and Cookie Statement, which is available on its website.
+- Personal data is processed in the execution of Health Valley's activities.
+The processing of personal data is subject to Health Valley's Privacy and Cookie Statement, which is available on this website.

-• Cancellation shall take effect at the end of the relevant calendar year.
-Health Valley shall be entitled to terminate a partnership for any reason whatsoever at any point towards the end of the current calendar.
+- Termination takes effect at the end of the calendar year.
+Health Valley is authorized to terminate the partnership at any time for any reason at the end of the current calendar year.

 Partner’s contribution

-• In the event of late payment of a partner’s contribution Health Valley may suspend all of its obligations towards the relevant Partner.
-Furthermore, in the event that a Partner fails to effect timely payment, they shall be in default without notice of default or a reminder being required and Health Valley shall be entitled to terminate the relevant partnership with immediate effect.
+- In the event of late payment of the partnership fee, Health Valley may suspend all obligations towards the Partner.
+Furthermore, in the case of late payment, the Partner will be in default without the need for notice of default or formal reminder, and Health Valley will be entitled to terminate the partnership with immediate effect.

-• Under no circumstances shall a Partner be entitled to a refund of any partner’s contribution that they have paid.
+- Under no circumstances is a Partner entitled to a refund of any partnership fee already paid.

-• Health Valley shall not be liable towards a Partner for its failure to comply with an agreement or any loss which a Partner may suffer in relation to the relevant partnership except in the case of a wilful act or omission, or gross negligence on the part of Health Valley.
-For the rest, Health Valley shall not be liable for any non-compliance on the part of any other party except in the case of a wilful act or omission, or gross negligence on the part of Health Valley.
-In the event that Health Valley is liable towards a Partner, such liability shall in all cases be confined to the relevant partner’s contribution.
-A Partner shall indemnify Health Valley against any claim made by another party in connection with the execution of an agreement and/or the relevant partnership.
+- Health Valley shall not be liable to the Partner for any failure to perform its obligations under the agreement or for any damages incurred by the Partner in connection with the partnership, except in cases of intent or gross negligence by Health Valley.
+Furthermore, Health Valley shall not be liable for any shortcomings by third parties engaged by Health Valley, except in cases of intent or gross negligence.
+If Health Valley is found liable towards the Partner, such liability shall in all cases be limited to the amount of the partnership fee.
+The Partner indemnifies Health Valley against any third-party claims arising in connection with the execution of the agreement and/or the partnership.

 Commitment